 You will also find many excellent restaurants dotting the entire town and some fantastic beaches near Dubrovnik that line the coast.
-Reaching Dubrovnik from Zagreb or Split is also relatively easy, making it accessible and convenient to hit this star attraction no matter where you decide to explore.
+Reaching Dubrovnik from Zagreb or Split is also relatively easy, making it accessible and convenient to hit this star attraction no matter where you adventure.
+In addition, Dubrovnik makes for a great home base for exploring nearby gems.

 With so many things to do in Dubrovnik, there is nothing better than heading down to the beach and taking a dip into those crystal-clear Adriatic waters.
 Plus, heading to one of the beaches around Dubrovnik in the late afternoon to wind down with a good book and/or a cocktail is a grand way to end a day of sightseeing.

 Here is our overview of Dubrovnik beaches you will love this summer.

 Finding the best beaches in the Dubrovnik area isn’t rocket science.
 If you are like me, though, you just want to head straight to the most incredible beaches on your Croatia beach vacation.
 Am I right?
-Okay, let’s rock and roll with the best beaches in Dubrovnik (in no particular order)
+Okay, let’s rock and roll with the best beaches in Dubrovnik.
+They’re listed by location, from the best beaches of the Dubrovnik Old Town to its northern resort-dotted peninsulas and along the southern coast.